- This event has passed.

-How to Become a Vendor for the US Department of Veterans Affairs (Cancelled.
-New Date TBD)
+How to Become a Vendor for the U.S. Department of Veterans Affairs (Live Webinar) – New Date: December 3

 How to Become a Vendor for the U.S. Department of Veterans Affairs

 The VA is responsible for overseeing the operation of a nationwide system of hospitals, clinics, regional offices, data processing centers, etc. that require a variety of goods and services.
 These goods and services are purchased on a national and regional level as well as on a local level from small businesses.
-At this seminar, we’ll cover:
+In this webinar, we’ll cover:

 - Best Ways to Market and Sell Your Products/Services

 - Bidding Opportunities

 Learn what opportunities are available for your business with the VA at this event.

 Get Free Assistance with Government Contracting

 The PTAC Team will discuss the free services offered to small business owners when exploring government contracting opportunities.